ericknappe/countdowns/README.md

 ## Features

 ### Countdown Navigation
-- Slider moves through the countdown from **rank NNN → rank 1**
+- A slider moves through the countdown from higher ranks toward **#1**
-- Start with lesser‑known songs and progress toward the top
+- Designed to start with lesser-known entries and progress toward the top
-- “Next 10 Songs” panel allows instant jumping to nearby ranks
+- A **“Last 10 Songs”** panel allows quick navigation toward the end of the countdown

 ### Current Song Panel
-- Album art (dataset‑provided only)
+- Album art (dataset-provided only)
-- Song title, artist, original artist (if applicable)
+- Song title and artist
+- Year information
-- Original year and cover year
+- For cover countdowns: original artist and original year
 - External links (Spotify / Deezer / Bandcamp when available)

-### Embedded Player (Rate‑Limit Safe)
+### Embedded Player (Rate-Limit Safe)
-- Player iframe is **created only when Play is pressed**
+- Player iframe is created only when **Play** is pressed
-- Player does **not reload** when the slider moves
+- Player does not reload when the slider moves
 - Playback continues until the user explicitly presses Play again
 - Prevents Spotify / Deezer 429 errors during fast scrolling

 ### Charts & Metrics
-SVG‑based horizontal bar charts (no external libraries):
+SVG-based horizontal bar charts rendered with plain JavaScript
+(no external charting libraries):

-- Most Frequent Cover Artists
+- Artists
+- Albums
+- Years
+- Decades
+- Genres

+Cover-specific countdowns may also include:
-- Most Covered Original Artists
+- Original artists
-- Most Covered Original Years
+- Original years
-- Most Covered Original Decades
+- Original decades
-- Most Frequent Cover Years
-- Most Covered Original Songs
+- Original songs
-- Most Represented Genres

 Charts:
 - adapt to screen size
-- allocate label space proportionally
-- remain readable in 1‑column mobile layouts
+- remain readable in one-column mobile layouts
+- allocate label space proportionally for clarity

 ### Responsive Layout
 - Desktop: 3 columns
 - Tablet: 2–3 columns
-- Phone portrait: 1 column
+- Phone portrait: 1 column, landscape: 2 columns

 On phones:
-- Only **Current Song** and **Next 10 Songs** are open by default
+- Only **Current Song** and **Last 10 Songs** panels are open by default
 - All other panels start collapsed

 ---

 ## Data Format

-The dashboard expects a JSON array of song objects.
+Dashboards expect a JSON array of song objects.

 Minimal example: